CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 ### YOUR TURN
 The data for this example is stored in the `data` folder in this directory.
-1. You should create a new dataset and choose a name and description.
+1. You should create a new dataset and choose a name ("An Example Dataset," perhaps) and description.
 2. Choose the "Default Ingester," which takes PIF JSON files and converts them into PIF records.
 3. Choose the `band_gap_sc_data.json` file, which should have 11 PIF records.
 4. Click "Submit Files."